What Is Geofencing And How Does It Work?….Location Based Software

 Geofencing Disadvantages – Challenges To Consider

 The benefits of using geofencing technology are many but, and any company that want to use geofencing should strongly consider adding it a s solution to gain more cost efficiencies or reach or track people in very precise areas.
-However, there are few challenges faced by the users and the management.
+However, there are a few challenges faced by the users and the management.

 Some Inaccuracies